GuillaumeWaignier/fibaro/quickApp/Nest/README.md

-# QuickApp for Nest devices
+# QuickApp for Nest devices with Google account

 QuickApp used to control Nest Thermostat on Fibaro HC3